Multilevel Modelling (CPD accredited)

 - Consider some issues of multilevel modelling from a substantive and theoretical perspective.

-- Show how multilevel modelling can applied to social data using specialist software MLwiN
+- Show how multilevel modelling can be applied to social data using specialist software MLwiN.

 No prior knowledge of multilevel modelling is assumed.
 You will need to have some familiarity with regression models.